 By 2010, the firm's work had expanded to include office space and public markets.
 Pybus Market in Wenatchee, completed in 2013, further solidified the firm's expertise in creating successful public venues.
-Cowiche Kitchen and Ice Bar, located in Yakima, received a Main Street Award for its impact in revitalizing downtown Yakima, while the Washington Fruit & Produce Co. headquarters project, also in Yakima, was recently recognized with a 2016 Northwest and Pacific Region Honor Award and a Seattle AIA Merit Award.
+Cowiche Kitchen and Ice Bar received a Main Street Award for its impact in revitalizing downtown Yakima, while the Washington Fruit & Produce Co. headquarters project, also in Yakima, was recently recognized with a 2016 Northwest and Pacific Region Honor Award and a Seattle AIA Merit Award.

-More recently, the firm has been sought out for its ability to provide experience design for large-scale development projects which has enabled the firm to scale-up their practice.
-Collaborations include work with ZGF, Kieran Timberlake, and LMN Architects (with whom they are working on the Washington State Convention Center Expansion and 4/C residential tower in Seattle).
-The firm's recent project, Chophouse Row, designed in collaboration with SKL Architects, was a finalist for Urban Land Institute's Global Award for Excellence, which recognizes projects for their positive civic impact.
-Current and recent work includes public market halls in Wooster, Massachusetts and Madison, Wisconsin, the Pratt Fine Art Center in Seattle, a gallery for world-renowned glass artist Lino Tagliapietra in Seattle, the Yakima Public Plaza in collaboration with GGN, and the adaptive reuse of an historic train station in Napa, California.
+More recently, the firm has been sought out for its ability to provide experience design for large-scale development projects, which has enabled the firm to scale up its practice.
+Collaborations include work with ZGF, Kieran Timberlake, and LMN Architects (with whom it is working on the Washington State Convention Center Expansion and 4/C residential tower in Seattle).
+The firm's recent project Chophouse Row, designed in collaboration with SKL Architects, was a finalist for Urban Land Institute's Global Award for Excellence, which recognizes projects for their positive civic impact.
+Current and recent work includes public market halls in Wooster, Massachusetts, and Madison, Wisconsin, the Pratt Fine Art Center in Seattle, a gallery for world-renowned glass artist Lino Tagliapietra in Seattle, the Yakima Public Plaza in collaboration with GGN, and the adaptive reuse of an historic train station in Napa, California.